aitorcf/ITensorDMRG/README.md

-# ITensorNRG
+# ITensorDMRG
-NRG code based on the ITensors.jl package.
+DMRG code based on the ITensors.jl package.